a-One-Fan/tortoise-tts-fast-oneapi/README.md

 ```
 The script finishes with a quick sanity check.
 If no compiles are said to have failed, but the sanity check still failed, you will have to scour the logs yourself.
 Run the script without any arguments for more instructions on rebuilding individual components so you don't have to wait for hours - LLVM and Pytorch take the longest, and tend to compile successfuly; IPEX and TorchAudio tend to not.

-When it's done, you will have Intel Extension for Pytorch, Pytorch and TorchAudio all installed in the environment (alongside TorchVision).
+When it's done, you will have Intel Extension for Pytorch, Pytorch, TorchAudio and TorchVision all installed in the environment.
+All of them are needed.

 Don't forget to back out of that directory.
 ```shell